sam701/awstools/README.md

 A few helpful AWS tools.

 ## Tools
-* `assume` - assumes a role on a subaccount behind a bastion.
+* `assume` - assumes a role on a subaccount behind the main account where you have an access key.
 * `ec2` - searches EC2 instances by pattern.
-* `rotate-bastion-key` - rotates the bastion key
+* `rotate-main-account-key` - rotates the main account key

 ## Setup
 Export reqired environment variables: